JamesVentures/james/README.md

 By allowing Guild members to ragequit and exit at any time, James protects its members from 51% attacks and from supporting proposals they vehemently oppose.

-In the worst case, one or more Guild members who control >50% of the shares could submit a proposal to grant themselves a ridiculous number of new shares, thereby diluting all other members of their claims to the Guild Bank assets and effectively stealing from them.
+In the worst case, one or more Guild members who control >50% of the bonds could submit a proposal to grant themselves a ridiculous number of new bonds, thereby diluting all other members of their claims to the Guild Bank assets and effectively stealing from them.
 If this were to happen, everyone else would ragequit during the grace period and take their share of the Guild Bank assets with them, and the proposal would have no impact.

 In the more likely case of a contentious vote, those who oppose strongly enough can leave and increase the funding burden on those who choose to stay.
-Let's say the Guild has 100 outstanding shares and $100M worth of ETH in the Guild Bank.
+Let's say the Guild has 100 outstanding bonds and $100M worth of ETH in the Guild Bank.
 If a project proposal requests 1 newly minted share (~$1M worth), the vote is split 50/50 with 100% voter turnout, and the 50 who voted **No** all ragequit and take their $50M with them, then the remaining members would be diluting themselves twice as much: 1/51 = ~2% vs. 1/101 = ~1%.

 In this fashion, the ragequit mechanism also provides an interesting incentive in favor of Guild cohesion.
 Guild members are disincentivized from voting **Yes** on proposals that they believe will make other members ragequit.
 Those who do vote **Yes** on contentious proposals will be forced to additionally dilute themselves proportional to the fraction of Voting Shares that ragequit in response.